SimonHoenscheid/vagrant-puppet-development-environment/README.md

 	  puppetmaster.gpg.sec, it will be importet, dependencies will be installed
 	* edit Vagrantfile{V3,V4} in line 25/26, set this to the pwd
 	* run yes_create_a_puppet_development_environment.sh
-	* decide which version you need, the environment will be build
+	* decide which version and clients you need, the environment will be build
 	* you can just start coding within the puppet directories located in the vagrant directory.
 You could also move the existing code to an new git repo and modify the vagrant